 The Company's main source of revenue comes from the sale of goods.
-For the year ended December 31, 2022, the revenue recognized was NT\$4,025,559 thousand, please refer to Notes 4, 21 and 32 for information on the accounting policies of revenue recognition.
+For the year ended December 31, 2023, the revenue recognized was NT\$4,542,817 thousand, refer to Notes 4, 20 and 31 for information on the accounting policies of revenue recognition.
 Such revenue is recognized when the goods are transferred to the customer and the performance obligations are met.
-The revenue recognition process is that after receiving customers' order and checking the transaction conditions, the business management unit creates a order in the system, and enters into the production schedule after obtaining the approval from the supervisor.
-As soon as the production is completed, the production management unit would issue packing lists and invoices from the system, the Company would obtain signed packing list or the bill of ladings on sight from the shipping companies when those shipping companies pick up the goods, then the system would check the shipping-related information, to generate the sales details.
-The accounting officers would recognize sales revenue according to the sales details.
+The revenue recognition process is that after receiving customers' orders and checking the transaction conditions, the business unit creates a orders in the system, and enters into the production schedule after obtaining the approval from the supervisor.
+As soon as the production is completed, then the manufacturing unit would issue packing lists and invoices from the system, and the Company would obtain a signed packing list or the bill of ladings from the shipping companies when those shipping companies pick up the goods, then the system would check the shipping-related information, to generate the shipping receipt details list.
+The accounting officers would recognize sales revenue according to the shipping receipt details list.

-We have assessed that the customers of the Company whose revenue had changed significantly for 2022 to be subject to the risk of validity of revenue recognition.
+We have assessed that the customers of the Company whose revenue significantly changed in 2023 are subject to the risk of validity of revenue recognition.
 Therefore, in order to confirm the validity of the Company's revenue recognition, we performed the following audit procedures on the sales transactions of these customers:

-- 1. We understood the internal controls over revenue recognition, evaluated the design of the key controls, determined whether the controls have been implemented and tested the operating effectiveness of the controls. - 2.
-We sampled and inspected whether an original purchase order existed for each sale and was approved appropriately. - 3.
-We inspected product names and quantities on notifications of manufacturing, invoices and goods receipt and inspected the amounts to ensure they were consistent. - 4.
-We inspected the reasonableness of collection of accounts receivable and whether the collection amounts and counterparties were consistent with the revenue recognized.
+- 1. We obtained an understanding of the internal controls over revenue recognition, evaluated the design of the key controls, determined that the controls were implemented and tested the operating effectiveness of the controls. - 2.
+We sampled and inspected the existence of the original purchase orders for each sale and were approved appropriately. - 3.
+We inspected product names and quantities on notifications of manufacturing, invoices and goods receipts.
+We also inspected and confirmed the amounts were consistent. - 4.
+We inspected the reasonableness of the collection of accounts receivable and confirmed the collection amounts, and counterparties were consistent with the revenue recognized.